fordfrog/apgdiff/README.md

   "...
 DEFAULT ARRAY[1, 2, 3], ..." where end of expression was detected at
   first comma (and not the third one) which then resulted in parser exception.
-* Fixed issue when outputting unsupported command information and the unsupported command string is shorter than 20 characters (Linas Valiukas).
+* Fixed issue when outputting unsupported command information and the unsupported command string is shorter than 20 characters.
+(Linas Valiukas)

 ### 2012-09-21: Version 2.4